heyhotcake/ShelfEye/replit.md

-# Tool Tracking System - Development Guide
+# Tool Tracking System - Compressed Development Guide

 ## Overview

-A Raspberry Pi-based automated tool monitoring system that uses computer vision, QR codes, and ArUco marker calibration (4 corner markers) to track tools across multiple cameras.
-The system provides real-time detection, HMAC-signed QR validation, temporal smoothing for presence detection, and multi-channel alerting (email, Google Sheets, sound).
-Features a React-based web dashboard for calibration, slot configuration, analytics, and system management.
-The number of tool slots is fully configurable based on your workshop needs.
+A Raspberry Pi-based automated tool monitoring system utilizing computer vision, QR codes, and ArUco markers for real-time tool tracking across multiple cameras.
+It features HMAC-signed QR validation, temporal smoothing for presence detection, and multi-channel alerting (email, Google Sheets, sound).
+The system includes a React web dashboard for calibration, configurable slot management, analytics, and system administration.
+Its core purpose is to prevent tool loss and improve accountability in workshops by tracking tool presence and checkout status.

 ## User Preferences